tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - Name the profile **dos_behavioral** and **select** the "HTTP Families". **Click** the "edit" pencil on the right side of the  HTTP Vector page to configure.

 - **Click** The "HTTP Group Configuration"
--Place the "Operation Mode" into Blocking
+- Place the "Operation Mode" into Blocking
--The "Behavioral Base Attributes" into Standard Mitigation -Signature Detection Selected.
+- The "Behavioral Base Attributes" into Standard Mitigation
+- Signature Detection Selected.
 - **Commit Changes to System**

 This places this profile into a behavioral based detection profile.
 No vectors are used in this demo.